In Texting What Does Idk Mean

 2. Emoticons and Emojis: Emoticons and emojis are used to convey emotions and expressions that might be difficult to express through text alone.
 They add a visual element to the conversation and help to clarify the sender's tone and intent.

 3. Grammatical Simplification: Texting language often involves simplifying grammatical structures and omitting unnecessary words.
-For instance, articles ("a," "an," "the") and auxiliary verbs ("is," "are," "was," "were") are frequently dropped to save space.
+To give you an idea, articles ("a," "an," "the") and auxiliary verbs ("is," "are," "was," "were") are frequently dropped to save space.

 4. Phonetic Spelling: Texting language sometimes employs phonetic spelling, where words are spelled according to how they sound rather than their conventional spelling.
 This can be seen in examples like "nite" for "night" and "thru" for "through."